-How one man’s humble desire to help people belong started a global movement.
+How one small community's desire to help people belong started a global movement.

 The first L’Arche home opened in Trosly, France in 1964 in a previously abandoned small cottage.
 The first community provided a home in the truest sense of the word for its first four inhabitants and was a response to greater society’s call to bring people with intellectual disabilities out of the degrading conditions of institutions.
 No longer were people with disabilities seen as something shameful that needed to be quarantined, but as full human beings inherently deserving of respect.